dmasirkar/rhel-ai-demo-for-rh-week/testing-rhelai.md

 This issue affects configurations with substitution rules used in the RewriteRule directive using backreferences or variables as the first segment of the substitution.Additionally, this flaw requires mod_rewrite to be loaded and used.
 This module can be disabled if its functionality is not needed.

 ##### Solution :

-[How to disable specific crypto algorithms when using system-wide cryptographic policies]

 CVE-2024-38475 is fixed in httpd-2.4.57-11.el9_4 package version in Red Hat Enterprise Linux (RHEL) 9.4 and Red Hat Enterprise Linux (RHEL) 9.5.
 If the system is not already updated to latest version of httpd then use following command to update httpd package to the latest version: